michel-steuwer/typst-acmart/sample-typst-descend-pldi.typ

 @lst:descend-transpose-example shows the matrix transposition function in #Descend.
 In contrast to CUDA, this function is not implicitly executed by thousands of GPU threads, instead this function is executed by the (_one_) GPU grid.
 Programmers describe the hierarchical scheduling of the computation over the _grid_, first by describing the scheduling of _blocks_ (line~4) and then the nested _threads_ (line~5).
-Each `block` has access to its own shared memory that is passed into the function in line~2.
+Each #code[`block`] has access to its own shared memory that is passed into the function in line~2.
-Each `thread` performs the same copies as in CUDA, first from the input into the temporary buffer, and then---after a synchronization--- back into the output.
+Each #code[`thread`] performs the same copies as in CUDA, first from the input into the temporary buffer, and then---after a synchronization--- back into the output.
 Instead of raw indexing, in #Descend programmers use memory _views_ to describe parallel accesses into memory.
 #Descend statically ensures that accesses into views are safe, and treats them specially in the type system.
 This restricts memory accesses to safe parallel access patterns.